 Dr Rosie Riley BSc MBChB

-Founder, CEO and Trainer of VITA Training.
+Founder and CEO of VITA.
 NHS England Clinical Entrepreneur.
 Junior Clinical Fellow in Emergency Medicine

 VITA training is evidence-based and prepares candidates for real-life encounters with victims (often by using simulated consultations).
 Not only will this training improve performance in appropriately managing the complex human trafficking cases who present to our services, it significantly improves communication skills overall and forces providers to reflect on how they are interacting with all of their patients.